micahwierenga/js-functions-and-scope/readme.md

 Declare lastName in Global Scope.
 3. Found `var age` variable declaration.
 Declare age in Global Scope.
-4. Found `var displayPerson` declaration.
+4. Found `function displayPerson` declaration.
 Declare `displayPerson` in Global Scope.

   - Notice that `displayPerson`'s value is a function, which creates an inner scope.

 5. Found the `fname` and `lname` declarations.

-  > Note: Function arguments behave just like local variables and are declared.
+  > Note: Function parameters behave just like local variables and are declared.
   - Declare arguments in the `displayPerson` function scope.

 6. Found `prefix`, `fullName` variable declarations.